 Did you know that you can get an autograph from your favorite Disney characters (with just a few exceptions)?
-You can purchase a Disney autograph book in any gift shop, make an inexpensive personalized version before your trip, or take DIY Disney souvenirs to a whole new level.
+You can purchase a Disney autograph book in any gift shop, make an inexpensive personalized version before your trip, or take DIY Disney souvenir book to a whole new level.

 Collect and Trade Disney Pins

 Head to the Harmony Barber Shop in the Magic Kingdom for an inexpensive and oh-so-fabulous memory.
 The My First Haircut package buys you a cut, special "first haircut" mouse ears, and a guaranteed fabulous photo op.
-You can also opt for special Disneyworld haircuts for boys and girls under 9 years old.
+You can also opt for special Disneyworld haircuts for boys and girls under nine years old.
 The stylists will also be happy to add Disney sparkle to adults' hair, too.

 For just two quarters and a penny, you can make a collectible pressed-penny Disney souvenir.
 They're fun for kids and, best of all, you can have 10 for just more than $5.
 You'll find coin-press machines at many resorts and attractions at Disney World and Disneyland as well as at some Disney Cruise Line ports, and each one offers a selection of different images.

 Go on a Photo Scavenger Hunt for Hidden Mickeys

 Disney destinations are filled with "Hidden Mickeys"—silhouettes and images of Mickey Mouse's iconic head cleverly hidden by Walt Disney Imagineers throughout the theme parks, resorts, and cruise ships.
 It’s fun to find and take photos of Hidden Mickeys on your smartphones and, if you like, put together an album when you get home.
-(You'll find the Mickey-shaped knot hole pictured at the dock at Disney’s Coronado Springs Resort at Disney World.)
+(You'll find this hidden Mickey pictured on the carpet at Animal Kingdom Lodge.)

 If your kid is obsessed with Elsa and Anna and knows every word to "Let it Go," you can save significant money by buying a "Frozen" souvenir or two from a store before you leave home.
 Same for almost every other Disney film.
 To make the souvenir more special, consider offering it as a surprise on the day you leave or when you arrive at your Disney destination.